Oldsmobile 88: Tenth generation (1992–1999)

 The Oldsmobile Eighty Eight was redesigned for 1992, following the redesign of the Ninety Eight the previous year.
 This was the last Eighty Eight or 88 model from Oldsmobile (along with its performance LSS and Regency models) before being discontinued in 1999 and being replaced in 2001 with the Aurora.
 The 3.8 L Buick V6 was still the only engine, but output increased to 170 hp and 220 lb·ft of torque.

-The Eighty-Eight's front and rear were restyled for 1996, and with it the nomenclature was changed from "Eighty Eight Royale" to three models – Eighty Eight, Eighty Eight LS and LSS (A "Luxury Sports Sedan" targeted to male European car buyers, available with a supercharged V6 and a floor mounted gear shifter).
-It is important to note, however, early LSS models (1995) were rarely equipped with the 3800 Supercharged engine.
+The Eighty-Eight's front and rear were restyled for 1996, and with it the nomenclature was changed from "Eighty Eight Royale" to three models: Eighty Eight, Eighty Eight LS and LSS (a "Luxury Sports Sedan" targeted to male European car buyers, available with a supercharged V6 and a floor-mounted gear shifter).
+However, early LSS models (1995) were rarely equipped with the 3800 Supercharged engine.
 The LSS was originally a trim level package on the 88 starting in 1992.
 In 1996 the LSS received Aurora-inspired seats.
 1996 was the final year that the original-style rocket (in black and silver) appeared on a hood emblem.
 1997 would welcome the new Oldsmobile logo on all Eighty-Eight trims except the Regency.

 After the demise of the Ninety-Eight in 1996, Oldsmobile added the Regency to the 1997 and 1998 lineups, which used the same front fenders and chrome grille as the Ninety-Eight sedan but kept the standard Eighty-Eight body.
-The Regency featured a long list of standard features including traction control, leather upholstery, dual 6-way power seats with power lumbar and a driver's side memory function, a dual-zone automatic climate control system, and an electronic level control for the rear suspension.
-A driver's side electrochromic outside mirror was also standard on the Regency, a feature that even Cadillac didn't offer as standard equipment.
+The Regency featured a long list of standard features including traction control, leather upholstery, dual 6-way power seats with power lumbar and a driver's-side memory function, a dual-zone automatic climate control system, and an electronic level control for the rear suspension.
+A driver's-side electrochromic outside mirror was also standard on the Regency, a feature that even Cadillac didn't offer as standard equipment.
 The interior day/night auto-dimming mirror was linked to the outside mirror and dimmed both with the same intensity at the same time.
-Some of these options, like the 2-driver memory feature, were not available on the Eighty-Eight Royale or LSS.
+Some of these options, like the two-driver memory feature, were not available on the Eighty-Eight Royale or LSS.

 To commemorate the 50th anniversary of the 88/Eighty-Eight nameplate, Oldsmobile offered a special 50th Anniversary Edition of the 1999 Eighty-Eight.
-This edition included front and rear leather bench seats from the 98/Regency, steering wheel with audio and HVAC controls, the older rocket logo, electronic climate control unit, gold plated badges, and special Anniversary badges on the C-pillars and front door panels.
+This edition included front and rear leather bench seats from the 98/Regency, steering wheel with audio and HVAC controls, the older rocket logo, electronic climate control unit, gold-plated badges, and special Anniversary badges on the C-pillars and front door panels.

 All four vehicles used the same 110.8 in wheelbase and shared an updated version of the H-body.
 The suspension tuning, interior appointments, and certain exterior trim was used to differentiate the three models.